evanca/quick-portfolio/index.md

 ### Changes in Maryland Renting Between 2015 and 2019

-For a more in depth overview of the technical side of this project, [please see here](/Projects/Change_Over_Time_Maps/Readme)
+For a more in-depth overview of the technical side of this project, [please see here](/Projects/Change_Over_Time_Maps/Readme)

 ## Rent, Income, and Poverty